FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 ### Refresh Token

 Tokens are time limited - it is no longer possible to gain access once a token has expired.
-However it is possible to refresh a token for a newer one prior to expiry.
+However, it is possible to refresh a token for a newer one prior to expiry.

 Most applications use this endpoint to avoid timing out a user whilst they are interacting with the application.

-The `token` value, `d848eb12-889f-433b-9811-6a4fbf0b86ca` was acquired when the user logged on for the first time
+The `token` value, `d848eb12-889f-433b-9811-6a4fbf0b86ca` was acquired when the user logged on for the first time.

 #### 3 Request: